digipolisgent/api-guidelines/Guidelines.md

 /user_management/
 ```

-Digipolis will always decide the service namespace.

-#### 7.1.4 Version
+#### 7.1.3 Version

-The URI should include /vN with the major version (N) as a prefix.
+The URI SHOULD include /vN with the major version (N) as a prefix.
 No major.minor syntax.
 URL-based versioning is utilized for it's simplicity of use for API consumers, versus the more complex header-based approach.

+See Chapter 12 for more detailed guidelines.

 Version is a single number and only to be incremented on ‘backward’ compatibility breaking.
 Adding fields or deprecating fileds are NOT breaking changes.
 API Clients need to be able to ignore additional elements.
 API Providers need to be able to use meaningful defaults for new fields not expected by existing clients.

 Please stick to the following rule:

 > In general do NOT increment the version of your API.
-Until you must.
-And it is really rare that you must.
+Until you MUST.
+And it is really rare that you MUST.
 Only increment on breaking changes.
 Extending the API is not a breaking change.

 URL template:
 ```